openUC2/UC2-Software-GIT/GUI/RASPBERRY_PI/README.md

     $ python
     $ exit()
     ```
-    which will should give you this as a result:
+    which should give you this as a result:
     <p align="center">
     <img src="./IMAGES/script05.png" width="400" alt="">
     </p>